 This journey has been aided by support from CSBB.
 The purchasing of teaching resources and Decodable Readers for students has greatly assisted this journey and the implementation of the new English Syllabus.
-Professional Learning Community Meetings (PLC) continued fortnightly to enable staff to continue their professional dialogue on Maths and English.
+Weekly staff meetings enabled staff to continue their professional dialogue in all areas of education, especially Maths and English.

-To understand the student's point of need and consequently inform teaching, data gathering and analysis has been a focus with purposeful use of the Teacher Inquiry and Knowledge Building Cycle (Timperley 2008).
+To understand the students point of need and consequently inform teaching, data gathering and analysis have been a focus, especially in Collaborative Coaching where weekly formative data has informed direction in planning for teaching.
 All teachers conduct a Mathematical Assessment Interview (MAI) with each student at the beginning of the year to identify their mathematical understanding in number, and hence their point of need.
-This informs the grouping of students and subsequent instructional decisions.
-Data is collected to track the reading levels of the students across the school.
-Reading levels are tracked twice per term which is the catalyst for professional dialogue.
-This dialogue assists teachers in sharing reading strategies and programs.
 Other forms of data are collected which include Progressive Achievement Tests (PAT) Maths, PAT Reading and Comprehension and Spelling.